eyakimoff/passer-rating-comparison/README.md

 1. **Traditional Rating Model Performs Slightly Better**:

-    - Accuracy of the traditional model is 71%, compared to 66% for the refined model.
+    The accuracy of the traditional model is 71%, compared to 66% for the refined model.
     - Recall for wins (69%) is significantly higher than the refined model (60%).
     - The traditional rating model misses fewer actual wins, with 439 false negatives vs. 559 in the refined model.

 2. **Refined Rating Model Is Better at Identifying Losses**:

-    - The refined model has a higher recall for losses (73%), meaning it correctly predicts more actual losses than the traditional model (72%).
+    - The refined model has a higher recall for losses (73%), which correctly predicts more actual losses than the traditional model (72%).
-    - However, this comes at the cost of lower win recall (60%), meaning it struggles to correctly classify wins.
+    However, this comes at the cost of lower win recall (60%), meaning it struggles to classify wins correctly.

 3. **Impact of Confusion Matrix Differences**: